frossm/rpncalc/README.md

 |debug|Toggle debug mode which will display additional information on what's happening
 |ver| Display the current version number.
 Can also be seen in the help screen
 |h or ?|Display the help information
-|x |Exit the program.
+|x or q |Exit the program.
 The primary and secondary stacks will be saved.

 One note is that you can perform a shortcut.
 You can append an operand at the end of an entered number and the program will place the number on the stack and then execute the operand.
 For example: